Mesh

 Alternative: Build from source

 If you are contributing to Mesh or targeting an environment outside the public installer coverage, build from source instead.
-Treat this as an alternative workflow, not the primary public install path:
+A source build requires:

 bash